Many cyclists enjoy using headphones while training, during competitive events, and for casual rides.

 The AfterShokz Trekz Air is perfect for those that want complete situational awareness to surrounding sound while still enjoying top audio quality.

-One common complaint about cycling with headphones is wind noise.
-The air rushing by can make it difficult to hear your music.
+One common complaint about cycling with headphones is wind noise - the air rushing by can make it quite difficult to hear your music at high speeds.

-The MindKoo Bluetooth Headphones prevents that issue.
-With CVC 6.0 noise cancelation technology, they’re one of the best headphones for cycling wind noise available.
+The main benefit of the MindKoo Bluetooth Headphones is that it greatly helps in preventing that issue.
+With CVC 6.0 noise cancellation technology, they’re one of the best headphones for cancelling out cycling wind noise available in the market.

 That said, they still allow you to hear some outside noise – such as approaching vehicles – without sacrificing audio quality.
-The sound is incredibly clear with deep bass.
+The sound still manages to remain incredibly clear with deep bass.

 The headphones are waterproof to prevent damage from sweat, feature ergonomic ear hooks for increased stability and have very comfortable earbuds.
 Three different sizes of earbuds are provided for the best fit possible.

 A Bluetooth wireless design, 8 hours battery charge life, and durable build are additional highlights.
-The low price is another added benefit.
+The low price is the cherry on top!

-With a futuristic look and design, these bone conduction headphones from BOROFONE make an incredibly stylish headphones option.
+With a futuristic look and design, these bone conduction headphones from Vidonn make an incredibly stylish headphone option.